 A vital quality of a happy and successful personal and professional life is continual growth spurred by a commitment to learn through study and experience.
 This requires the humility to accept that however good you are you can get better and the ambition to be better.

 As you look forward to the future – the place where you’ll spend the rest of your life – it’s smart to look back at the immediate past and objectively assess what went well and what didn’t in your job, your relationships, your health, and your overall sense of fulfillment.
 What did you learn that can make your life better?

 If you had a bad year, it’s possible you were a wholly innocent victim, or maybe your own actions or attitudes contributed to serious grief or unhappiness.
 Either way, please accept my best wishes and sincere condolences.
 Please be careful, however, not to wallow in sorrow, sympathy, shame, or self-doubt.
 Don’t allow yesterday’s pain to become tomorrow’s suffering.

 Be accountable, but be fair to yourself.

 Start the next stage of your life’s journey with optimism and confidence.

 Remember, you’re the captain of your own ship.
 Take the wheel, choose your course, and get on your way.

-Sure, there may be more rough seas ahead, but there will also be peace, reconciliation, achievement, challenge, and true joy.
-You just have to find it.
+There may be rough seas ahead, but there will also be enough achievement, growth, reconciliation, and true joy to make the journey worth it.